aoloe/htdocs-libregraphics-projects/README.md

 ## Install

-- Get the latest Slim code and put it in the `Slim/` directory
+- Get the latest Slim code and put the `Slim` directory in the `vendor/` directory
   - Patch `Slim/Environment.php` to get Slim to work in a subfolder:

             <                 $physicalPath = str_replace('\\', '', dirname($scriptName)); // <-- With rewriting